11 cute prom hairstyles for long and short hair, and everything in between

 Half Up Half Down Twisted Crown

 Got two hands and two bobby pins?
 Then good news: You can pull off this simple prom hairstyle.
 All it takes is a twist of hair on either side, each one pinned in place.
 (It’s easier to do this with one twist at a time.)
 To dress up your hair for prom, you can tuck in a few flowers or add a barrette—but it’s pretty gorgeous all on its own.
 Then, blast it with a strong hold hairspray to ensure that the twists don’t unravel once your limo pulls up.
+It’s one of the easiest hairstyles for prom half up half down.

 If your idea of makeup is a quick swipe of mascara, meet your equally low-maintenance prom hairstyle: the ponytail.
 But it’s far from your basic, gym-ready ponytail.
 The secret: Wrapping the base of the ponytail with a strand of your hair.
 So, pull your hair back into a low ponytail, leaving out a section on one side.
 Secure your ponytail with a hair tie.
 Then, use that loose section to wrap around the elastic, pinning the end underneath your ponytail so that it’s hidden.
 Then, use a thickening lotion, like Garnier Fructis Mega Full Thickening Lotion, to make your ponytail look full and thick.
 No stringy strands here.